 This proxy when properly executed will be voted in the manner directed herein by the undersigned.
-If no direction is made, this proxy will be voted FOR proposals 1, 2, 3, 4 and 5.
+If no direction is made, this proxy will be voted FOR proposals 1, 2, 3 and 4.

-- 1. Election of directors: 01 Gloster B. Current, Jr.02 William P. Greubel 03 Idelle K. Wolf 04 Gene C. Wulf all nomi Vote FOR all nominees (except as marked) Vote WITHHOLD from all nominees • structions: To withhold a mber(s) of the nominee(s 2.
-Proposal to approve, by named executive officers For ☐ Against □ Abstain 3. pointment of Ernst & Young I ting firm of the corporation: LP as the independent For ☐ Against ☐ Abstain 4.
-Proposal to approve an a Incorporation to increase stockholder approval of For □ Against ☐ Abstain 5.
-Proposal to approve an a Incorporation to decreas (conditioned on stockhol For □ Against ☐ Abstain Diı rectors recommend a vot e FOR proposals 1, 2, 3, 4 aı nd 5. dress change?
-Mark Box licate changes below: $\square$ I plan to attend me eting. $\square$ Date
+1. Election of directors: 01 Gloster B. Current, Jr.02 William P. Greubel 03 Idelle K. Wolf 04 Gene C. Wulf □ Vote FOR all nominees (except as marked) Vote WITHHOLD from all nominees • structions: To withhold mber(s) of the nominee(s 2.
+Proposal to approve, by named executive officer For ☐ Against ☐ Abstain 3.
+Proposal to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the corporation: ☐ Against ☐ Abstain 4.
+Proposal to approve an amendment to our Certificate of Incorporation to increase authorized shares of Common Stock and decrease the number of authorized shares of Class A Common Stock: ☐ Against ☐ Abstain Dir rectors recommend a vot e FOR proposals 1, 2, 3 and 4.
+Address change?
+Mark Box □ I plan to attend meeting. □ Indicate changes below: